Why was PIRI Developed?

 Scope of the problem to be addressed

-Of the 303,478 Australian live births in 2017, approximately 13 percent of mothers experience postnatal depression.
-This translates to 39,452 women, costing these women and their families immeasurable strain, and the community close to 1 billion dollars in the first year.
-The lifetime costs for every one-year cohort of births exceeds $7 billion.
-At least as many women will experience depression during pregnancy, as well as severe anxiety and other mental health disorders which further add to the burden.
+Of the 303,478 live births in 2017, approximately 13 percent of mothers experienced postnatal depression.
+This equates to around 39,000 women, placing significant strain on families and costing the community close to one billion dollars in the first year alone.
+The estimated lifetime cost for each annual birth cohort exceeds $7 billion.
+At least as many women experience depression during pregnancy, along with severe anxiety and other mental health conditions, further increasing the burden.

 The effect of postnatal depression